-Every activity we do in Kindermusik classes has been carefully put together to help develop your whole child.
-To demonstrate this (and to give you a free song!)
+Every sensory activity we do in Kindermusik classes has been carefully put together to help develop your whole child.
+To demonstrate our focus on sensory activities (and to give you a free song!)
 I thought I would examine one activity – Head and Shoulders – to show you just how much your child can gain from the Kindermusik approach!

 You may recognise this song as a variation on the childhood classic, Head, Shoulders, Knees and Toes so as you sing, move your hands to the appropriate area of your body.
 The most obvious benefit to doing the actions with this song is for your child to learn their own body parts.
 This works by giving your child a multi-sensory opportunity to:

 - hear the words for the body part which in turn will increase their vocabulary

 - watch other people touch their body parts (you!)

 - mimic and touch their own body parts – this moving, touching and doing—sometimes called TPR (Total Physical Response) – boosts learning and development.

 Sensory activities are most successful with repetition, repetition, repetition!

 The best thing you can then do for your child is to repeat this sensory activity over and over again!
 However, you may have to pause the recording and sing the song slowly on your own initially for your little one to watch and coordinate their own movements in time.

 If you’re feeling a little self-conscious about your own singing then don’t be!
 To your child, your voice is the best thing there is – really – and singing together is a great way to connect!
 By repeating this song over and over again, your child will start to do the following for themselves too: